s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 #Keycode lookup table

-With our frontend out of the way, it's time to start thinking about how to put together our serverside code.
+With our frontend out of the way, it's time to start thinking about how to put together our keylogger's server.
 Our first task on the backend is to create a system that efficiently translates numerical keycodes and shift combinations into readable characters.
 To do this, we use a lookup table system that we will implement in the following file:

 	keylogger/tables.py

 Each key on the keyboard maps to a unique keycode.
 In order to make sense of what the user is typing, we need to map this keycode to a printable character.
 To do this, we simply use a lookup table like the one shown below.
-Each numerical keycode is treated as an index to the NumPy array, at which the keycode's corresponding printable character is stored.
+Each numerical keycode is treated as an index to a NumPy array, at which the keycode's corresponding printable character is stored.
 We use a NumPy array to get a true O(1) lookup time for each character.
 Since the lookup table is pretty long, the greater portion of the table is not shown.
 However, you can see it in the full source code included at the end of this tutorial.

 {% highlight python %}